Techreborn001/MoveIt-Company/README.md

 ## 📈 Final Outcome

 This project successfully demonstrates my ability to build professional, production-ready layouts in significantly reduced timelines.
-It serves as a foundational piece in my journey toward DevOps and Cloud Architecture, showcasing my understanding of front-end standards and automation.
+It serves as a foundational piece in my journey toward **DevOps and Cloud Architecture**, showcasing my understanding of front-end standards and automation.